 - Mother with puppies: do not approach, do not let your dog approach

-Organizations like Animal Rescue Albania, Protect ME Albania, and OIPA run sterilization programs that are visibly working — Tirana’s neighborhood populations have stabilized noticeably over the past decade.
+Organizations like Animal Rescue Albania, Protect ME Albania, and OIPA run sterilization programs that are visibly working — Tirana’s neighborhood populations have stabilized noticeably as those programs expanded.

 Pro Tip: By day three in Tirana you’ll start spotting the ear-clipped neighborhood regulars and the un-tagged passers-through.
 The local ones never approach.
 The tourists’ off-leash dogs always do.